-Only adverse events meeting the criteria for serious will be ascertained and reported to the DSMB following FDA guidelines.
+Only adverse events meeting the criteria for serious will be ascertained and reported to the DSMB by the Coordinating Center following FDA guidelines.
 Serious adverse events have been defined to include any adverse experience that results in any of the following outcomes:

-- \ Death
+- Death

-- \ A life-threatening adverse experience
+- A life-threatening adverse experience

-- \ Overdose to any medication
+- Overdose of any medication

-- \ Inpatient hospitalization or prolongation of existing hospitalization
+- Inpatient hospitalization or prolongation of existing hospitalization

-- \ A permanent or severe disability
+- A permanent or severe disability

-- \ A congenital anomaly/birth defect
+- A congenital anomaly/birth defect

-- \ Important medical events that do not result in death, are not lifethreatening, and/or do not require hospitalization will be considered as serious if, based on appropriate medical judgment, they jeopardize the participant and would require medical or surgical intervention to prevent a serious adverse event.
+- Important medical events that do not result in death, are not lifethreatening, and/or do not require hospitalization will be considered as serious if, based on appropriate medical judgment, they jeopardize the participant and would require medical or surgical intervention to prevent a serious adverse event.